 LIRR service to Roslyn and adjoining communities commenced in the Civil War era.
 While it was extended to Oyster Bay later in the century, the branch line from Mineola was completed as far as Glen Cove in 1865.
 With the assistance of landowner and railroad board member Stephen Taber, the route traversed Roslyn.
-A depot building was built in 1864 in an area known as Bunker Hill and the first train stopped on January 25, 1865.
+A depot building was built in 1864 in an area known as Bunker Hill and the station opened on January 23, 1865.
 The nearby Roslyn Road stone overpass was completed by Samuel Dungan in the same year.
+The depot building was remodeled and moved in the summer of 1885 to accommodate a new freight station.
 In 1905 a second track was added to Roslyn and in 1908 it was extended to Glen Cove.
 A new eastbound platform was added to the station adjacent to the new south tracks.
 A shelter shed was erected on the new eastbound platform in 1928.
 The platform was later extended in 1945.

 |Depot building constructed||1864|

 |Station and depot building opened||January 23, 1865|